Horror logo

 Sgt.
 Brazda of the Československá Armáda

-With a chuckle, I remembered listening to the queer detail of Baba Yaga's comical, chicken-legged hut and being frightened by the description of the old woman who, when not eating humans — particularly naughty children — travelled the world with Death himself in an iron kettle so that her ravenous hunger could consume the souls of newly-dead sinners.
+With a skittish half smile, I remembered listening to the queer detail of Baba Yaga's comical, chicken-legged hut and being frightened by the description of the old woman who, when not eating humans — particularly naughty children — travelled the world with Death himself in an iron kettle so that her ravenous hunger could consume the souls of newly-dead sinners.

-But the chuckling ended when I recalled what followed the first time I had heard the fairytale.
+But the smile vanished when I recalled what followed the first time she had recounted the fairy tale.
 Upon crying over the unfairness of children being eaten simply because they were naughty, my mother was quick to admonish me:

 I flipped open the file folder and began reading the diary inside.
 It was un-dated, yet plainly an antique.
 I moved each page with gloved fingers as delicately as if feeding a hummingbird.